camoo/wp-camoo-sso/readme.txt

 == Screenshots ==
 1. Managed WordPress Login page with SSO button
 2. Go to settings for Single Sign On
-3. Apply CAMOO Single Sign On Settings option
+3. Apply CAMOO Single Sign On a Settings option

 == Upgrade Notice ==
 N/A

 == Changelog ==

+= 1.5.4: Apr 08, 2024 =
+* Tweak: Settings link added on plugin page

+= 1.5.3: Mar 28, 2024 =
+* Tweak: General code improvements

 = 1.5.2: Nov 12, 2023 =
 * Tweak: flush rewrite rule now only on plugin activation or deactivation